beingofexistence13/dx/readme.md

 <details>
   <summary>(Componets) -> i think scripts are playing an important role in the connection of components and components library has</summary>
-  Italian: Ciao, here is the information in a table format:
+  Italian = Ciao, here is the information in a table format:

   | Things | Logic |
   | --- | ---- |